4.0 Faculty Rights and Responsibilities

 - maintaining a special overview of outside professional activities in which senior and junior faculty and students in the department are associated together and making clear to all parties the necessity to safeguard the academic relationship;

-- consulting the dean of the School and/or the Faculty Committee on Outside Professional Activities in situations where they or faculty members wish such advice.
+- consulting the dean of the School in situations where they or faculty members wish such advice.

 In addition to the foregoing procedure, in May of each year for the academic year then drawing to a close, each department head should ascertain the nature and extent of the outside professional activities of members of the department, not including, however, the income derived from such activities.
 Information of the following type will in most cases prove useful: